-29. Posterior and Prior Predictive Checks
+30. Posterior and Prior Predictive Checks

 Posterior predictive checks are a way of measuring whether a model does a good job of capturing relevant aspects of the data, such as means, standard deviations, and quantiles (Donald B. Rubin 1984; Andrew Gelman, Meng, and Stern 1996).
-Posterior predictive checking works by simulating new replicated data sets based on the fitted model parameters and then comparing statistics applied to the replicated data set.
+Posterior predictive checking works by simulating new replicated data sets based on the fitted model parameters and then comparing statistics applied to the replicated data set with the same statistic applied to the original data set.